 Duration: Continuous 16 months, including the summer term

 How to get accepted: To apply, students must have a cumulative GPA of 2.5 in the following courses: human anatomy, human physiology, general biology, general chemistry, general psychology, and composition and communication courses.
-Students must also complete credits in general microbiology, nutrition, and statistics with a 3.0 average prior to their first semester in the program.
+Students must also complete credits in general microbiology, nutrition, and statistics with a 3.0 average before their first semester in the program.
 Selected applicants are also interviewed virtually, which will occur after the initial GPA and academic requirement evaluation.

-Creighton University Accelerated Nursing
+8. Creighton University Accelerated Nursing

 Location: Omaha, Nebraska